barryclark/jekyll-now/_posts/2016-11-14-Updates-on-Final-Project.md

 Below, I have some psuedocode for my potential program.
 PLEASE NOTE THAT THIS CODE IS NOT WORKING AND IS RIDDLED WITH ERRORS I NEED TO TAKE CARE OF.

 Pseudocode:

 	#empty dictionary for character to go into
 	char_dict = {}

-Script = With open(script, how to open)
+	script = With open(script, x)
 	#splits the script into words
 	Words = script.split( )
 	For word in words:
 		#some edge cases for symbols and numbers here
 		xxxxxxxxxxxxx
 		#if the word is uppercase

-	If word isupper():
+		if word isupper():

-		If word is in char_dict:
+			if word is in char_dict:
+				#somehow add the following words up until next character to dictionary word count
 				Continue
 			Else:
 				#add word as a new entry in the dictionary
 				#somehow count the next few words until the next uppercase towards the dictionary

 Clearly there is a lot to still be done, some edge cases to take into account, ect, but at least I have a general idea or skeleton of what this code will look like.
 If necessary, I will come to my CS 331 professor with this and get help (because the man is a python